kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 * enabled: true/false
 * blocking: true/false.
 When blocking the filter result will be sent directly to the output, when false all the subsequent filters will be executed
-* priority: the priority of the filter
+* priority: the priority of the filter.
+Default is 100.
+The record/replay has a priority of 200.
+The higher the first
 * source: for body type will be the data returned, for script the script executed

 ...and run the runFilter function on it.
 Obviously you should follow the